Natural HA for Joints & Skin

 Cells throughout the human body produce hyaluronic acid.
 The million dollar question is: Are they making enough?
 The starting nutrients your body uses are two sugars, D-Glucuronic acid and N-Acetyl Glucosamine.
 D-Glucuronic acid occurs widely in the plant kingdom and is a component of cellulose and soluble fiber gums (like Nutrim® oat fiber in Fiber Helper).

 N-Acetyl Glucosamine (NAG) is a different nutrient than the glucosamine sulfate or glucosamine hydrochloride found in most joint support supplements.
 It is made by combining the amino acid glutamine to glucose.
-A primary location of NAG synthesis is by the endothelial cells lining the GI tract, a process that may not work so well if there is digestive distress.* Our GI & Muscle Helper™ supplement is a combination of glutamine and already formed N-Acetyl-Glucosamine, nutrients that readily support HA formation.*
+A primary location of NAG synthesis is by the endothelial cells lining the GI tract, a process that may not work so well if there is digestive distress.* Our GI & Muscle Helper™ supplement is a combination of glutamine and already formed N-Acetyl-Glucosamine, nutrients that readily support hyaluronic acid formation.*

 Hyaluronic Acid, The New Frontier

-Hyaluronic acid is now believed to play a functional role in the formation of new body tissue, providing the organizing matrix around which new connective tissue is built.* In essence, hyaluronic acid acts as a template to assist in the formation of body structure.* A single molecule of HA, which may be quite long, can attach to hundreds of other structural protein molecules, assisting in the formation of body structure.*
+Hyaluronic acid is now believed to play a functional role in the formation of new body tissue, providing the organizing matrix around which new connective tissue is built.* In essence, hyaluronic acid acts as a template to assist in the formation of body structure.* A single molecule of hyaluronic acid, which may be quite long, can attach to hundreds of other structural protein molecules, assisting in the formation of body structure.*

 Natural Supplement to Maintain Structure